 For an investigation to be effective, it needs to be independent, objective, appropriately conducted and properly documented.
 If an employee ends up taking a matter to court, the court will look at how it was dealt with internally, before it got there and if it finds the process was unfair, for example, that could compromise the employer’s case.

-Janusz Tomczak is a partner at Raczkowski, Poland and Chair of the Ius Laboris Expert Group for Internal Investigations.
+Janusz Tomczak is a partner at Raczkowski, Poland and Chair of the Ius Laboris Expert Group on Internal Investigations & Whistleblowing.